 Monitoring an organization

-If enabled on an organization’s StarLeaf account, the Portal displays call detail records (CDRs) to administrators.
-CDRs provide the details of caller, called party, the bit rate of the call, and how the call disconnected.
+If enabled on an organization’s StarLeaf account, the Portal displays CDRs to administrators for 90 days.
+CDRs provide the details of the caller, the called party, the bit rate of the call, and how the call disconnected.
 You can download the CDRs for the past 30 days from the Portal as a CSV file.
 If CDRs are enabled on an account, an administrator is also able to view details of current calls in progress.

 To see more information about a particular CDR, click the information icon in the row of the call that you want to view.

 : The type of call leg.
 This is one of:

 - initial: a leg in a point-to-point call

 - consultation: the initial call is on hold and one of the initial callers is talking to a third person, possibly with the intention of transferring the call or creating a meeting